artemis-prime/chess-two-ways/docs/CORE_ARCH.md

 ```

-`applyResolution` changes `observable` state, likely including `squareState` for this square.
+Depending on the square's possible function in the current move `applyResolution` changes `squareState` for this square.
 (And possibly others, if `Action` is say, `'castle'`.
 This involves four squares changing: King's `from` and `to`, and Rook's `from` and `to`!)

-Reacting to changes in `squareState`, the UI can do things like draw a green circle in an allowable empty square being dragged over, or make the opponent's piece pulse larger with a thicker drop shadow indicating a possible `'capture'`.
+Reacting to changes in `squareState`, the UI can display various forms of feedback.
+These could include a green circle in an empty square being dragged over as a valid move, or in the case of potential `'capture'`, the opponent's piece pulsing larger with a thicker dropshadow.

 ## **Reactive UI**

 To implement such responses, as well render state generally, we use the fantastic [`mobx`](https://mobx.js.org/) library.
-Among other great qualities, it's very conducive to Domain Driven Design since it doesn't impose itself on the architecture.
-Unlike with other state management solutions, its whole approach is simplyemphasizes simplicity and transparency.
-There is not notion of a 'Store' per se: any objects or even individual fields of objects can be tracked as `observable`.
-Just implement the domain, making relevant things `observable`, and the UI will render properly.
+Among other great qualities, it's very conducive to Domain Driven Design since it doesn't impose its own concepts on the architecture.
+Unlike with other state management solutions, its whole approach emphasizes simplicity and transparency.
+There is no notion of a 'Store' per se: any objects or individual fields of objects can be `observable`.
+Just implement the domain as you would, while making certain things `observable`, and the UI will render properly.
+Magic.

-And this involves wonderfully little code.
-We just wrap a component in `observer`, dereference our `observable`s, and things just work.
-No store, no reducers, (...well, yes 'actions', but they're simpler and make more sense)
+And involves wonderfully little code.
+All we do is wrap any Functional Component or `render` method in `observer`, dereference any `observable`s we need to, and things just work.
+No store, no reducers ...well, yes to 'actions', but they're simpler and more sensible than `Redux`'s.

-A `Square` above has two `observable` fields, `occupant` and `squareState`.
+As a simple example, a `Square` above has two `observable` fields, `occupant` and `squareState`.
 When either of them is changed by the core, the `SquareComponent` that dereferences them gets rerendered.

 ```typescript
 import { observer } from 'mobx-react'